SFH-Foundation/sfhfoundation/docs/videos/introduction.md

 Will, desire and ability are key forces in our life and quest for connectedness and continuity.
 We live according to what is within our domain to change or control.
 A child expresses anger and disappointment due to failure or the inability to achieve what they desire.
 God’s agent within us, our Soul, controls our life and its shadow image, self or ego.
 Yet the self falls into the illusion of control and ownership – this is my dog, my house or my cousin.
 When did these controls come about and for how long?
 The dog is a living entity with its own nature.
 We can only exercise some control with limited certainty.

 As long as anything moves, its destiny and existence are uncertain.
-Nature provided a suitable, environment for life and consciousness to emerge within the confines of the womb of space and time - that is the history of life on earth.
+Nature provided a suitable environment for life and consciousness to emerge within the confines of the womb of space and time - that is the history of life on earth.
 Howeverm that limited cosnciousness is charged by permanent consciousness, by **sacred beingness**.
 From this emerges a short-lived human life dependent always on eternal life.
 All is under Soul-control, but we are veiled by the ability to move and change.
 You can close the door or leave it open.
 You can leave this place or not.
 Speak or be silent.
 Limited, limited, limited.
 We are given a tiny opening to visualize the infinite, self-propelled universe, which is under perfect governance at all times.
 Human life is like a waiting room before we perceive the reality of perfect control, by One who permeates it all.

 <div markdown="1" class="card video sidebar center gemoji center-content">